xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

    Grids - Setup Polygon Montage*.
 2. Add point items to all and each of the montage positions to be acquired, and give them flag "**A**".
-3. Navigator - Acquire at points - Acquire Map Image or Montage.
+3. *Navigator - Acquire at points - Acquire Map Image or Montage*.

 One of the key things here is that once the montage map is open and current, the program knows how to make montage for each of the positions.
 The montage